 The OpenVPN implementation uses Advanced Encryption Standard (AES) 256-bit encryption with SHA256 message authentication and 4096-bit RSA encryption for session establishment.

 IronSocket's L2TP option also uses AES encryption with a 256-bit key.
 This is exceptionally strong encryption for the L2TP system.
-Usually, L2TP uses 128-bit encryption and is a better option for mobile devices (where AES encryption can drain the battery).
+Usually, L2TP uses 128-bit encryption and is a better option for mobile devices (where AES encryption can drain the battery), making it a great choice for anyone that wants a VPN for Android or an iPhone VPN service.

 Ease of Use